Schema markup explained: Enhancing SEO and AEO with structured data

 5. Use the JSON-LD format

-JSON-LD is easier to read and update, making it the preferred schema markup format.
-It’s also what Google recommends, so it could play a part in search rankings in the future.
+JSON-LD is more straightforward to read and update, making it the preferred schema markup format.
+It’s also what Google recommends, so it might play a part in search rankings in the future.
 Starting with the JSON-LD format primes you for that possibility and makes your markup more scalable.

 Add schema markup with Webflow

-With Webflow, you can implement structured data by adding custom code to the <head> or <body> section in your page settings.
-Adding it to CMS template with Collection item fields enable you to scale schema markup across multiple pages.
-To learn more, check out our University tutorials or get started with Webflow today.
+For more control, you can also implement custom structured data by adding custom code to the head or body section in your page settings.
+Adding it to a CMS template with dynamic Collection item fields enables you to scale schema markup across multiple pages effortlessly.

 Build websites that get results.